idstam/staticsitegenerator/README.md

-# staticsitegenerator
+# A static site createor

-A static site generator
+A very simplified site creator that can read Hugo (gohugo.io) content